Cumulocity-IoT/apama-rxepl/docs/api-docs/constructors/Observable.md

 # <a name="observable"></a>com.industry.rx_epl.Observable [<>](/src/rx/objects/Observable.mon)
 The main class of RxEPL.
 This event implements the [IObservable](../interfaces/IObservable.md#iobservable) interface and contains all of the various observable construction methods (which all return [IObservable](../interfaces/IObservable.md#iobservable)).

-## Methods
+## Constructors

 All of the public API for this event is static and as such this event should never be manually constructed.
-This is a categorised list of the methods:
+This is a categorised list of the constructors:

 * [Construction](#construction)
 	* [Create](#create)